Statistics: Applied statistics, theoretical statistics and mathematical statistics

 Applied statistics, sometimes referred to as Statistical science, comprises descriptive statistics and the application of inferential statistics.
 Theoretical statistics concerns the logical arguments underlying justification of approaches to statistical inference, as well as encompassing mathematical statistics.
 Mathematical statistics includes not only the manipulation of probability distributions necessary for deriving results related to methods of estimation and inference, but also various aspects of computational statistics and the design of experiments.

-Statistical consultants can help organizations and companies that don't have in-house expertise relevant to their particular questions.
+Statistical consultants can help organizations and companies that do not have in-house expertise relevant to their particular questions.

 Machine learning and data mining

 Machine learning models are statistical and probabilistic models that capture patterns in the data through use of computational algorithms.

 Statistics in academia

 Statistics is applicable to a wide variety of academic disciplines, including natural and social sciences, government, and business.
 Business statistics applies statistical methods in econometrics, auditing and production and operations, including services improvement and marketing research.
-A study of two journals in tropical biology found that the 12 most frequent statistical tests are: analysis of variance (ANOVA), chi-squared test, Student's t-test, linear regression, Pearson’s correlation coefficient, Mann-Whitney U test, Kruskal-Wallis test, Shannon’s diversity index, Tukey's range test, cluster analysis, Spearman's rank correlation coefficient and principal component analysis.
+A study of two journals in tropical biology found that the 12 most frequent statistical tests are: analysis of variance (ANOVA), chi-squared test, Student's t-test, linear regression, Pearson's correlation coefficient, Mann-Whitney U test, Kruskal-Wallis test, Shannon's diversity index, Tukey's range test, cluster analysis, Spearman's rank correlation coefficient and principal component analysis.

 A typical statistics course covers descriptive statistics, probability, binomial and normal distributions, test of hypotheses and confidence intervals, linear regression, and correlation.
 Modern fundamental statistical courses for undergraduate students focus on correct test selection, results interpretation, and use of free statistics software.